AllSides

-AllSides is an American company that attempts to assess the political bias of prominent media outlets, and presents different versions of similar news stories from sources of the political right, left, and center, in a mission to show readers news outside their filter bubble.
-Focusing on online publications, it has rated over 800 sources on a five-point scale: Left, Leans left, Center, Leans right, and Right.
+AllSides Technologies Inc. is an American company that estimates the perceived political bias of content on online written news outlets.
+AllSides presents different versions of similar news stories from sources it rates as being on the political right, left, and center, with a mission to show readers news outside of their filter bubble and expose media bias.
+AllSides was created by current owner and CEO John Gable.

+Focusing on online publications, AllSides rates sources on a five-point scale.
 Each source is ranked by unpaid volunteer editors, overseen by two staff members holding political biases different from each other.
 These crowd-sourced reviews are augmented by editorial reviews performed by staff members.
-Reassessments may be made based on like button results from community feedback.
+Reassessments may be made based on like button results from crowd-sourced community feedback.
 AllSides uses these rankings to produce media bias charts listing popular sources.
+As of 2025, AllSides provides media bias ratings for over 1,400 media outlets and writers.

+History

 AllSides was founded in 2012 by John Gable, a former Republican political aide turned Silicon Valley manager working at Netscape, and Scott McDonald, a software developer.

-AllSides uses a "multi-partisan" methodology first developed by conservative professor Timothy Groseclose and his collaborator Jeffrey Milyo.
-AllSides partnered with activist Joan Blades to launch a classroom program, AllSides for Schools, and has partnered with other organizations to provide programs such as Mismatch, a platform to connect users who differ politically and geographically.
+In 2016, AllSides partnered with activist Joan Blades to launch a classroom program, AllSides for Schools, and has partnered with other organizations to provide programs such as Mismatch, a platform to connect users who differ politically and geographically.

+Content

+Rating system

+AllSides staff self-report their political leanings.
+In 2012, Gable stated that AllSides aims to highlight media bias in the United States and "show all the news from the left, center and right".
+As of 2021, AllSides is funded through paid memberships, one-time donations, media literacy training, and online advertisements, operating both for profit and a stated public mission.

+AllSides focuses only on online written content (not TV, radio, or podcasts like Ad Fontes Media).
+It rates sources on a left–right scale that is then grouped into five categories (left, leans left, center, leans right, and right) instead of a gradient which the company acknowledged sacrifices precision in favor of simplicity.
+AllSides posts these ratings alongside the articles it posts on its site.

+Educational content

+AllSides partnered with Living Room Conversations, a nonprofit founded by progressive entrepreneur and activist Joan Blades, on educational content through a related organization called AllSides for Schools.
+Gable, Blades, and their associated organizations have produced lesson plans for schools on how to navigate political conversations and helped create Mismatch, a platform to connect students who differ politically and geographically.